kest3869/SimCSP/README.md

 # Recreates SpliceBERT Results and Runs Small Scale SimCSP

 ## TODO:
-- MLM baseline
-    - implement 2 stage pre-training
+- revert code to SpliceBERT style 10-fold splitting
+- select a best hyper-parameter suite for benchmarking
+- fully train on same split used by SpliceBERT
-- MLM and CL
+- benchmark both and record results

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score